Proven-Paradox/shaper-system/Handbook.md

 In addition, purchasing a Level gives its own benefit that goes in a five Level loop.
 These benefits do not cost additional XP.
 * At Levels 1, 6, 11, … the character gains an Ability of any tier they could normally learn.
 * At Levels 2, 7, 12, … the character gains one point in Vitality or Capacity.
-* At Levels 3, 8, 13, … the character increases their Physical or Mental Defense.
+* At Level 3, 8, 13, … the character increases their Physical or Mental Offense and any one of their Attributes by 1.
-* At Level 4, 9, 14, … the character increases their Physical or Mental Offense.
+* At Levels 4, 9, 14, … the character increases their Physical or Mental Defense.
-* At Level 5, 10, 15, … the character increases any one of their Attributes by 1 and gains a Talent (more on Talents in [Chapter 8](#chapter-8-talents)).
+* At Level 5, 10, 15, … the character gains a Talent (more on Talents in [Chapter 8](#chapter-8-talents)).

 > It might be good to have a plan about when to increase your Level.
 XU-808 is mostly interested in Skills, and so Levels up when their skills are all maxed out for a given Level, choosing combat stats only when they feel it necessary.
 > Meanwhile Marona generally Levels up when she's taken Magic Attack, Vitality, and Capacity to the maximum her Level allows.